 If the Settings icon is missing from the Start menu in Windows 10, it’s likely because you have accidentally configured Windows 10 to hide the Settings icon from the Start menu.

 Restore the missing Settings to Windows 10 Start menu

 The Settings icon can be restored by following the given below directions.

-Tip: Windows 10 allows you pin your favourite settings to Start menu.
+Tip: Windows 10 allows you to pin your favorite settings to the Start menu.

-Step 2: Once the Setting app is launched, click Personalization.
+Step 2: Once the Setting app is launched, go to Personalization > Start page.

-Step 4: Click the link labelled Choose which folders appear on Start.
+Step 3: Click the link labeled Choose which folders appear on Start.

-Step 5: Finally, turn on the option labelled Settings to add Settings icon back to the Start menu.
+Step 5: Finally, turn on the option labeled Settings to add Settings icon back to the Start menu.